-for a specific hazard using an announced strategy
+Take shelter from a specific hazard using an announced strategy.

-Remain silent
+Remain silent.
+Follow directions.

-- Follow directions - Assist others with shelter methods as directed
+Assist others with shelter methods as directed.

 J. Crime Log

 CPS maintains a Crime Log that records, by date the crime was reported, all crimes and serious incidents that occur on campus, on non-campus properties, on public property adjacent to campus, and within the CPS patrol jurisdiction.